 National Geographic Live

-Join us for a three-part National Geographic Live Speaker Series presented by Charles Schwab, where international explorers amaze and inspire with their breathtaking adventures, incredible discoveries and dedication to protect the world’s wildlife.
+Join us for a three-part National Geographic Live Speaker Series where international explorers amaze and inspire with their breathtaking adventures, incredible discoveries, and dedication to protecting the world’s wildlife.

 Events will take place in The Hoglund Foundation Theater.

 To receive the complete series discount, please add all three events to your cart.

 Public presentation — Wednesday, February 21, 6:30 – 8 p.m.

 Exclusive donors-only reception and presentation (invite only) — Tuesday, February 20.
 Please contact Maegan Hoffmann at email@example.com for more information.

 Hosted by Lee Berger, the paleoanthropologist who, in 2008, uncovered Australopithecus sediba, an early hominid ancestor who fell into a cavernous deathtrap nearly two million years ago.
 The discovery helped clarify (and complicate) the origins of modern humanity.
 Berger is back in the headlines with an even more monumental find — a new hominid species that made tools, art, and even buried its dead.
 This glimpse into the past held the potential to rewrite our family tree in real-time and add to the story of our remarkable ancient ancestors.
 Come along with him on a journey into the Cave of Bones.
 National Geographic Explorer in Residence Lee Berger is known for some of the most important archaeological discoveries in history.
 In July 2023, Netflix premiered a documentary part of its Unknown series based on Berger’s book, Cave of Bones, in which scientists examine underground clues from over 250,000 years ago.